-The subject matter of science includes theories, models, concepts, and principles that are essential to an understanding of life sciences, physical sciences, and Earth and space sciences.
-It will be increasingly important for students of biology to make interdisciplinary connections among the following:
+The subject matter of science includes theories, models, concepts, and principles that are essential to an understanding of life science, physical science, and Earth and space science.
+Content is a vehicle for essential learnings (Drake, 1993), and it will be increasingly important for students of physics to make interdisciplinary connections among the following.

-• Life sciences: This study deals with the growth and interactions of life forms within their environment in ways that reflect their uniqueness, diversity, genetic continuity, and changing nature.
-Life sciences include the study of organisms (including humans and cells), ecosystems, biodiversity, biochemistry, and biotechnology.
+LIFE SCIENCES: This involves the study of the growth and interactions of life forms within their environment in ways that reflect their uniqueness, diversity, genetic continuity, and changing nature.
+Life science includes the study of organisms (including humans and cells), ecosystems, biodiversity, biochemistry, and biotechnology.

-- Physical sciences: Primarily associated with chemistry and physics, the physical sciences deal with matter, energy, and forces.
+PHYSICAL SCIENCES: Primarily associated with chemistry and physics, the physical sciences deal with matter, energy, and forces.
 Matter has structure, and interactions exist among its components.
 Energy links matter to gravitational, electromagnetic, and nuclear forces of the universe.
-The laws of conservation of mass and energy, momentum, and charge are addressed by physical science. - Geosciences and the space sciences: These studies provide students with local, global, and universal perspectives.
+The laws of conservation of mass and energy, momentum, and charge are addressed by physical science.

+GEOSCIENCES AND THE SPACE SCIENCES: These studies provide students with local, global, and universal perspectives.
 Earth exhibits form, structure, and patterns of change, as does our surrounding solar system and the physical universe beyond.
-Earth and space sciences include fields of study such as geology, hydrology, meteorology, and astronomy.
+Earth and space science includes fields of study such as geology, hydrology, meteorology, and astronomy.

-The following GLOs have been developed to define expectations related to the Essential Science Knowledge foundation area.
+The following GLOs have been developed to further define expectations related to this foundation area.